Director of Library Services

 - Is a member of the External Relations team, the Senior Staff, and other committees as requested by the President.
 Staffs the Development Committee of the Board of Trustees; and works with faculty, staff, alumni/ae, board members and Corporators of Hartford Seminary to achieve the development goals of the institution.

 - As is expected of all employees, provide backup support for the Seminary’s major events/general activities, as needed.

-The requirements of the position include knowledge and experience of successful fund raising and of developing cultivation and solicitation strategies.
+REQUIREMENTS: The requirements of the position include knowledge and experience of successful fund raising and of developing cultivation and solicitation strategies.
 Must have a demonstrated record of completing assignments.
 This includes a professional record demonstrating skills in effective leadership and planning.
 This person will possess a positive public persona, maturity, attention to confidentiality, excellent interpersonal skills, ability to enthusiastically interpret the mission and activities of Hartford Seminary to local, national and international individuals and groups; excellent organizational and management skills, the ability to see the big picture, the ability to think strategically, the ability to manage different projects at once and to set priorities, skills to lead a team, and computer knowledge.
 Awareness/understanding of religious organizations and interfaith initiatives plus an enthusiasm for interfaith education commitments is essential.
 As an external representative of the Seminary, he or she must be available for evening and weekend travel for face-to-face calls.
 Minimum: bachelor’s degree; masters’ degree preferred.
 Work in a religious/educational setting, and a CFRE certification is also preferred.

-Good physical fitness, professional appearance, the ability to travel both short distances (drive) and long distances (fly), and the patience and ability to attend long meetings.
+PHYSICAL REQUIREMENTS: Good physical fitness, professional appearance, the ability to travel both short distances (drive) and long distances (fly), and the patience and ability to attend long meetings.